d2l-ai/d2l-en/chapter_linear-regression/oo-design.md

 The last utility allows us to plot experiment progress interactively while it is going on.
 In deference to the much more powerful (and complex) [TensorBoard](https://www.tensorflow.org/tensorboard) we name it `ProgressBoard`.
 The  implementation is deferred to :numref:`sec_utils`.
 For now, let's simply see it in action.

-The `draw` function plots a point `(x, y)` in the figure, with `label` specified in the legend.
+The `draw` method plots a point `(x, y)` in the figure, with `label` specified in the legend.
 The optional `every_n` smooths the line by only showing $1/n$ points in the figure.
 Their values are averaged from the $n$ neighbor points in the original figure.

 ```{.python .input}
 %%tab all